The Doula Model of Care Guiding Principles & Best Practices for Doulas

-The word Doula has Greek origins and means “woman who serves.”
+The word Doula has Greek origins and means “one who serves.”
 Service is at the heart of doula work.
 Throughout time and in cultures all over the world, there have always been those individuals—usually women—who tend to the needs of the mother in labor, nurture the family in the early weeks postpartum, and care for the sick and dying.
 The concept of the modern-day doula began in 1969, but the word did not come into widespread use until the early 1990s when professional doula training and certification emerged.
 A scope of practice for doulas was defined as the time-honored, informal role of the doula became professionalized.
 Today, there are numerous organizations training and certifying doulas across the globe.

 The emergence of the end-of-life doula is a 21st century development, and more men are being drawn into the field.
 With the “silver tsunami” of aging baby boomers upon us—many of whom are proponents of natural lifestyles and holistic approaches to health care—it makes sense that we are seeking new models of care to meet unmet needs at the end of life.